Obligation of identification

 Obligation of identification describes the requirement to be in possession of a valid identity card and to produce this on demand when requested by authorities.

-Many countries do have an obligation of identification for their own citizens within their borders, such as many European countries.
+Many countries have an obligation of identification for their own citizens within their borders, such as many European countries.

 When a person is entering or exiting a country or state, an obligation of identification is often required, e.g., passport control.

 Overview

 Many countries in Europe and several states in the US do require identification: